ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 Let’s consider a prototype deeply in detail.

-Every object has a prototype (exceptions can be with some system objects); communication with a prototype is organized by internal, implicit and inaccessible directly [[Prototype]] property.
-A prototype can be either an object, or the null.
+Every object has a prototype (exceptions can be with some system objects).
+Communication with a prototype is organized via the internal, implicit and inaccessible directly [[Prototype]] property.
+A prototype can be either an object, or the null value.

 function A() {}